 Your website serves as your digital portfolio and sales page.
 It should include:

-If you’re not ready to invest in a full website, use a well-structured LinkedIn profile or an online portfolio on Behance, Dribbble, or Medium.
+If you’re not ready to invest in a full website, you can use platforms like Behance, Dribbble, or Medium to showcase your work.

 2. Optimize Your LinkedIn Profile